addendum1/addendum1.github.io/index.md

 Build the project in Visual Studio and deploy to the web server.

-If you run into build issues, be sure to check the project's References are all there:
+If you run into build issues, be sure to check that the project's necessary References are all there:

 ![http://i.imgur.com/cRPhwfq.png](http://i.imgur.com/cRPhwfq.png)